MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/pattern-overview-content.md

-The reliable web app pattern is a set of best practices that helps developers successfully migrate applications to the cloud.
-It addresses code and architecture decisions from the developer perspective and details the process from planning to implementation.
-The reliable web app pattern is an essential first step the modernization journey.
+The reliable web app pattern is a set of best practices that helps developers successfully migrate and modernize with minimal changes.
+It focuses on low-cost, high-value improvements in code and architecture, and the guidance details the process from planning to implementation.
+The reliable web app pattern is an essential first step for applications converging on the cloud and sets a foundation for future modernizations.

 For more information, see the [Reliable web app pattern video series (YouTube)](https://aka.ms/eap/rwa/dotnet/videos).